-Sheikha Al-Thani, founder of SATUC, was yesterday invited to attend one of 2 Touch Rulz’ weekly Turn Up & Play tournaments which take place every Thursday.
+Sheikha Al Thani, SATUC Chairperson, was yesterday invited to attend one of 2 Touch Rulz’s weekly Turn Up & Play tournaments which take place every Thursday.

 Designed to engage kids of all ages from around the area, Turn Up and Play is a free and voluntary programme, running since May 2014, which keeps the children busy through a fun and healthy activity and stops them from getting bored and straying into trouble.

 2TR has ambitious plans to extend the programme throughout all of London and eventually as a blueprint for the whole of the UK; judging by its popularity so far there is every chance they will be successful and we at SATUC wish them all the best with this extremely worthwhile endeavour.

 Yesterday’s tournament was sponsored by Camden Council – thus the Mayor of Camden was in attendance as well as a handful of local journalists and filmmakers.

 Sheikha and the rest of the SATUC team were also present, with Sheikha handing out the medals to the winning team of this week’s tournament.
 It was important for both SATUC and 2TR that Sheikha was present; the two organisations enjoy a very close and fruitful partnership and Sheikha’s involvement yesterday cemented these ties even further.